SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.1.7.2 Work wherever possible under an efficient regulation, compliment fume hood at the very least and if the experiment allows, in a well-ventilated work area.

-5.1.7.5 If corrosive substances have entered the eye, take the person immediately to an eyewash station and rinse the eye thoroughly and immediately the injured person spread the eyelids, look up and down and from side to side.
+5.1.7.5 If corrosive substances have entered the eye, take the person immediately to an eyewash station and rinse the eye thoroughly immediately the injured person spreads the eyelids, looks up and down and from side to side.
 Consult a physician or an ophthalmologist immediately.
 Also, name the chemical involved.

 5.1.7.6 Remove the contaminated clothing immediately.